 Nano-engineered zeolites in hydrocracking catalysts – unlocking ultimate performance

-Refiners continually search for opportunities to cost-effectively modify unit operation as they adapt to emerging market trends.
+ON DEMAND - Refiners continually search for opportunities to cost-effectively modify unit operation as they adapt to emerging market trends.
 Occasionally a break-out opportunity comes along to unlock significant unit capability.
 This presentation describes how new nano-engineered Y-zeolites, the essential ingredient in hydrocracking catalysts, have provided a step-change in molecular conversion capability.

 The benefits begin with the ability to improve valuable liquid yields (diesel, jet, heavy naphtha for aromatics), but extend to well beyond, unlocking previously untapped value.
 These benefits extend to increased lubricants yields and qualities, higher conversion capability of heavier VGO and residue molecules to help eliminate high sulfur fuel oil production, increased catalyst stability leading to longer runs, and an overall improved efficiency of conversion which helps reduce the CO2 cycle footprint.